EugenMayer/docker-sync/docs/advanced/dynamic-configuration.rst

 Environment variables support
 -----------------------------

-docker-sync supports the use of environment variables from version 0.2.0.
+Docker-sync supports the use of environment variables from version 0.2.0.

 The support is added via implementation of https://github.com/bkeepers/dotenv.